 The Wizard of Oz

-The Wizard of Oz is by far the oldest film on this list (1939), but it feels less dated than the 80s movies.
-It’s a children’s movie that is too scary for children.
-It’s a musical that is ok for guys to like (and even sing along with).
+Despite being by far the oldest film on this list (1939), The Wizard of Oz feels less dated than the 80s movies previously mentioned.
+It’s a children’s movie that is too scary for children and a musical that is ok for guys to like (and even sing along with).
 It’s one of the very few movies that is actually better than the book, and the book is really good.

 It has all the classic fantasy elements.
 A quest.
 Witches, both good and evil, and wizards, though fake.
 Talking animals.
 Strange and exotic peoples.
 An ordinary, humble person turned hero.
 An epic soundtrack.

-The Wizard of Oz wasn’t my very first introduction to fantasy (that was C. S. Lewis’ Chronicles of Narnia), but it was what hooked me on the genre.
+Oz was not my very first introduction to fantasy (that was C. S. Lewis’ Chronicles of Narnia), but it was what hooked me on the genre.
 After watching, and falling in love with, the movie, I read all of the books (the original 14 by L. Frank Baum and the subsequent 20 or so by Ruth Plumly Thompson).
 Not long after that, I discovered The Hobbit and Lord of the Rings by J.R.R.
 Tolkien, and the world of fantasy fiction was laid open wide before me.

-If The Wizard of Oz seems to childish to you or your children, you could always show them The Wiz instead… just be prepared to pay their therapist’s bills.
+If the original movie seems too childish to you or your children, you could always show them The Wiz instead… just be prepared to pay their therapist’s bills.